minetest/minetest/README.txt

-LEVELDB_INCLUDE_DIR             - Only when building with LevelDB; directory that contains db.h LEVELDB_LIBRARY                 - Only when building with LevelDB; path to libleveldb.a/libleveldb.so/libleveldb.dll.a LEVELDB_DLL                     - Only when building with LevelDB on Windows; path to libleveldb.dll REDIS_INCLUDE_DIR               - Only when building with Redis; directory that contains hiredis.h REDIS_LIBRARY                   - Only when building with Redis; path to libhiredis.a/libhiredis.so SPATIAL_INCLUDE_DIR             - Only when building with LibSpatial; directory that contains spatialindex/SpatialIndex.h
+LEVELDB_INCLUDE_DIR             - Only when building with LevelDB; directory that contains db.h LEVELDB_LIBRARY                 - Only when building with LevelDB; path to libleveldb.a/libleveldb.so/libleveldb.dll.a LEVELDB_DLL                     - Only when building with LevelDB on Windows; path to libleveldb.dll POSTGRESQL_INCLUDE_DIR          - Only when building with PostgreSQL; directory that contains libpq-fe.h POSTGRESQL_LIBRARY              - Only when building with PostgreSQL; path to libpq.a/libpq.so REDIS_INCLUDE_DIR               - Only when building with Redis; directory that contains hiredis.h REDIS_LIBRARY                   - Only when building with Redis; path to libhiredis.a/libhiredis.so SPATIAL_INCLUDE_DIR             - Only when building with LibSpatial; directory that contains spatialindex/SpatialIndex.h